-Check ID and name SSM document name and expected outcome Supported preconfig ured parameters Constraints c1qf5bt036 - Amazon RDS innodb_de fault_row format parameter setting is unsafe AWSManage dServices-TrustedR emediatorRemediate RDSParame terGroupParameter - Parameter innodb_de fault_row format is set to DYNAMIC for Amazon RDS.
-No preconfigured parameters are allowed.
-No constraints c18d2gz144 - Amazon EC2 Detailed Monitoring Not Enabled AWSManage dServices-TrustedR emediatorEnableEC2 InstanceDetailedMo nitoring - Detailed Monitoring is enabled for Amazon EC2.
-No preconfigured parameters are allowed.
-No constraints Performance checks COr6dfpM06 - AWS Lambda under-pro visioned functions for memory size AWSManage dServices-ResizeLa mbdaMemory - Lambda functions s memory size are resized to the recommend ed memory size provided by Trusted Advisor. • Recommend edMemorySize: The recommended memory allocatio n for the Lambda function.
+Check ID and name SSM document name and expected outcome Supported preconfigured parameters and constraints COr6dfpM06 AWS Lambda under-pro visioned functions for memory size AWSManagedServices-ResizeLa mbdaMemory Lambda functionss memory size are resized to the recommended memory size provided by Trusted Advisor.
+Recommended MemorySize: The recommended memory allocatio n for the Lambda function.
 Value range is between 128 and 10240.
-If Lambda function size is modified before the automation n execution, then this automation might overwrite the settings with the value recommended by Trusted Advisor.
+If Lambda function size is modified before the automation execution , then this automation might overwrite the settings with the value recommended by Trusted Advisor.
+ZRxQlPsb6c AWSManagedServices-ResizeIn stanceByOneLevel MinimumDaysSinceLastChange: The minimum number of days

-Check ID and name SSM document name and expected outcome Supported preconfig ured parameters Constraints ZRxQlPsb6c - High Utilization Amazon EC2 Instances AWSManage dServices-ResizeIn stanceByOneLevel - Amazon EC2 instances are resized by one instance type up in the same instance family type.
+AMS Accelerate concepts and Procedures Check ID and name SSM document name and expected outcome Supported preconfigured parameters and constraints High Utilizati on Amazon EC2 Instances Amazon EC2 instances are resized by one instance type up in the same instance family type.
 The instances are stopped and started during the resize operation and returned to the initial state after the execution is complete.
-This automation doesn't support resizing instances that are in an Auto Scaling Group. • MinimumDa ysSinceLa stChange: The minimum number of days since the last instance type change.
+This automation doesn't support resizing instances that are in an Auto Scaling Group. since the last instance type change.
 If the instance type was modified within the specified time, the instance type isn't changed.
-Use 0 to skip this validation.
-The default is 7. • CreateAMI BeforeResize: Set this option to true or false to create the instance AMI as a backup before resizing.
+Use Ø to skip this validation.
+The default is 7.
+CreateAMIBeforeResize: To create the instance AMI as a backup before resizing, choose true.
+To not create a backup, choose false.
 The default is false.
 Valid values are true and false (case-sensitive).
+ResizeIfStopped: To proceed with the instance size change, even if the instance is in a stopped state, choose true.
+To not automatically resize the instance if in a stopped state, choose false.
+Valid values are true and false (case-sen sitive). c1qf5bt021 AWSManagedServices-TrustedR No preconfigured parameters are Amazon RDS innodb_ch ange_buff ering parameter using less than optimum value emediatorRemediateRDSParame terGroupParameter The value of innodb_ch ange_buffering parameter is set to NONE for Amazon RDS. allowed.
 No constraints